To enter the horse park, you must be registered as a casual rider or member.

 Coast Road is permanently closed to motorised vehicle access.

-Access by foot, bicycle or horse is permitted during the hours of daylight,
+Access by foot, bicycle, or horse is permitted during the hours of daylight,

 Auckland Council Regional Parks manage access to the 5-mile strip (Muriwai Regional Park).